SAAS in Cloud Computing

 Customers’ data may be compromised if they use a SaaS application after visiting a malicious website and infecting their browser.

-The consumer can use numerous browsers, designate one browser specifically for accessing SaaS apps, or utilise virtual desktops while accessing SaaS applications to avoid these dangers.
+The consumer can use numerous browsers, designate one browser specifically for accessing SaaS apps, or utilize virtual desktops while accessing SaaS applications to avoid these dangers.

 Only when the network is continually available can the SaaS application be delivered.
 The network should also be dependable, but neither the cloud provider nor the consumer can ensure this.

-Workloads might be provider specific in terms of work flow, business logics, user interfaces, and support scripts, making it difficult to transfer workloads from one SaaS cloud to another.
+Workloads might be provider-specific regarding workflow, business logic, user interfaces, and support scripts, making transferring workloads from one SaaS cloud to another challenging.

 SOA and open SaaS